-Due to the surge in size and type, PIPE Transactions have been heavily institutionalized in the past years; the market for PIPEs has exploded.
-Legal & Compliance, LLC has kept pace with this trend every step of the way.
+One of the primary reasons that a company goes public is so that it may continue to access the capital markets.
+Private Investment in Public Equity (PIPE) is one of the most common forms of follow-on access to capital markets for a public company.
+PIPE transactions have been heavily institutionalized in the past few years; the market for PIPEs has exploded.
+Our team at ANTHONY, LINDER & CACOMANOLIS, PLLC, has kept pace with this trend every step of the way.

 A Private Investment in Public Equity (PIPE) refers to any private placement of securities in an already-public company made to selected qualified investors (generally accredited or institutional investors).
 Most PIPE transactions involve a combination of common or preferred equity and warrants.
 Most PIPE transactions also include the immediate filing of a re-sale registration statement on Form S-1 or F-1, or for those companies with an existing shelf registration statement on Form S-3 or F-3, the immediate filing of a takedown prospectus supplement to register the shares purchased by the investor in the PIPE transaction.

 A standard PIPE consists of a private placement of securities.
 Generally, the transaction closes before or after the effectiveness of a resale registration statement.
 PIPE investors generally purchase the company’s securities in a private placement transaction predicated on the condition that a registration statement for the resale of the securities is filed with and ultimately declared effective by the SEC.

 Let Us Guide You Through The Process